App version: 0.1.0

 What Is an SSN?

-SSN stands for Social Security Number, and nearly all U.S. citizens and legal permanent residents are assigned one.
+Nearly all U.S. citizens and legal permanent residents are assigned an SSN.
 The original purpose of an SSN was for the Social Security Administration to track Americans’ work history and to offer retirement and disability benefits.
-In fact, the Social Security program dates back to the depression, when many seniors were unable to afford necessities.
+In fact, the Social Security program dates back to the 1930s, when many seniors were unable to afford necessities.
 Today, banks and other credit card issuers use SSNs to identify customers and match them with their credit reports.

 What Is an ITIN?